alonecuzzo/Resume/resume.txt

 #### Lead Mobile Developer: September 2011 ~ August 2012

 * Facilitated communication with external iOS vendor to manage progress of iOS app.
-* Aided in creation of the Mixsee API.
+* Aided in creation of the Mixsee REST API using mongo and PHP for endpoints.
 * Coded endpoint functionality which was then hooked to the Mongo database.
 * Assisted in the UX design for the Android version of Mixsee.
 * Produced several working prototypes of Mixsee for different Android devices.